I finally moved out of my parents’ house… in my dreams.

 Finally, though, the conflicts and the shouting matches became too much.
 They made for unsatisfying dreams.
 I decided I needed to find a place of my own.

-As explained in part 1, there are definite rules concerning how mutable the dream world is.
+There are definite rules concerning how mutable the dream world is.
 I couldn’t just make something up.
 I began exploring the more populated parts of the dream world, looking for something suitable.
 On the outskirts of a village on the edge of a town, I finally found what I was looking for.

 The place was magnificent.
 Glass everywhere.
 Circling walkways led up to a glass dome, a kind of solarium, observation dome and greenhouse.
 Below were large, spacious living areas with wall-size windows.
 The only problem was, it was all in disrepair—vandals had broken windows, there were spider webs, the metal was rusted, and so on.